How to run faster

 The world’s best athletes stay competitive by interval training.
 The intense exercise generates big lactate loads, and the body adapts by building up mitochondria to clear lactic acid quickly.
 If you use it up (as an energy source), it doesn’t accumulate.

-The faster and longer you train the more you teach your body to handle and process the usage of lactic acid as a fuel source.
+Furthermore, the faster and longer you train the more you teach your body to handle and process the usage of lactic acid as a fuel source.

 Dr. Thomas D. Fahey, Professor of Exercise Physiology at California State University at Chico said this beautifully,